labria/nomic-base/rules.md

 > b) This does not earn you points if you approve someone else's rule, only the player gets a point.

+#### 109: French Revolution
+> a) Every person is divided into three different estates; 1st Estate (Clergy), 2nd Estate (Nobles), and the 3rd Estate (Ordinary people)
+>
+> b) Everyone must be referred to as 'Gentlemen' or 'Brother in bussiness'
+>
+> c) A monarch can be elected, and they are in charge of keeping things at peace and prevent rule breaking
+>
+> d) Everyone initially begins as ordinary people (3rd Estate), and may be elected through the Player.md proposals to monarchy or higher estates
+>
+> e) Nobles and Clergy do not have to pay taxes (points) to the monarchy
+>
+> f) Taxes are 1 point to the monarchy each 3 proposals elected, taking out a point and giving it to the player entitled as monarch

 #### 110: Coming Back to Life
 > a) A rule which was rejected in the past may be revoted on every 5 proposals.
 >